Build Yourself – Hakko T12 Compatible Soldering Iron Station

 The first step to do is to solder the red LED on to the main control board.
 The LED has two leads, one longer than the other, the longer lead is the positive (also known as the anode) lead.

-The next step is to get the 5 pin male “aviation” connector soldered to the left hand of the board after plug it through the enclosure front panel.
-The numbers do not really matter, just the positions of the pins, but it is nice to have the numbers lined up too.
+The next step is to get the 5 pins male “aviation” connector soldered to the left hand of the board after plug it through the enclosure front panel.
+Beware the position of the pins!, pin labeled E (Earth/Gnd) should correspond to pin 1 of the female connector below.

 Now take the female “aviation” connector and the silicone cable.
 Please notice the pins numbering of the female connector as shown below.